USS Flasher (SSN-613): 1980–1992

 On 12 November 1980 she was awarded her second Meritorious Unit Commendation for the period November 1979 through May 1980, and on 5 November 1982 was awarded a third Meritorious Unit Commendation for the period July 1981 through January 1982.
 The crew earned the Navy Expeditionary Medal for actions taken during this period.

 "Flasher" completed a 3-month Mid-Pac / special operation August to November 1982.
 The crew earned the Navy Expeditionary Medal for actions taken during this period.

 Flasher commenced her third overhaul at Mare Island Naval Shipyard on 9 May 1983, which was completed on 26 March 1985, and she shifted homeport back to San Diego, California.

 In March 1986 Flasher began another WESTPAC deployment, and visited Yokosuka, Japan; Guam; and Subic Bay, completing the voyage in August 1986.
 The crew earned the Navy Expeditionary Medal for actions taken during this period.

 Flasher completed her last WESTPAC deployment, with visits to Guam; Yokosuka, Japan; Korea; and Hong Kong, in April 1990.

 Flasher completed a two-month special operation in August–October 1990, and another in March–May 1991.

 Flasher was awarded her Fourth Meritorious Unit Commendation in 1991 for the ship's last two-month special operation, and on 18 June 1991 an Inactivation Ceremony was held at the Naval Base Point Loma, San Diego, California.
+She shifted home port to Pearl Harbor for defueling and inactivation.